 - Basemaps, which can be draped over surface layers.
 A surface layer contains elevation information.
-Other layer types can also be used as a basemap, including ArcGIS and Open Geographic Consortium (OGC) layers like WMS.
+Other layer types can also be used as a basemap; there are no special restrictions for basemaps in scenes.

 - Operational layers, which can include feature layers or scene layers.
 Scene layers represent built and natural 3D content such as buildings, trees, valleys, and mountains and can be accessed as scene services or local scene layer packages.

 - Surface layers, which define the elevation information of the 3D visualization.
 A surface layer can come in many forms, for example, local raster data such as a DEM or DTED or from an ArcGIS image service.

 Add a scene layer from a service or package

 - Create a scene that contains a basemap and a scene layer, either from a service or a local package.

 @property (strong) AGSScene *scene; ... //Create an instance of a scene self.scene = [[AGSScene alloc] init]; //Define the basemap layer with ESRI imagery self.scene.basemap = [AGSBasemap imageryBasemap]; //Create a scene layer from a scene service and add it to a scene AGSArcGISSceneLayer *sceneLayer = [[AGSArcGISSceneLayer alloc] initWithURL:[NSURL URLWithString:@"https://tiles.arcgis.com/tiles/P3ePLMYs2RVChkJx/arcgis/rest/services/Buildings_Brest/SceneServer/layers/0"]]; [self.scene.operationalLayers addObject:sceneLayer];

 - To display the scene, assign it to a scene view that you create.